Avalanche Skills Training 1 (AST1) Course

 Personal Clothing and Equipment

-Fleece/Wool Hat (that can be worn under a climbing helmet)
+Fleece/Wool Hat (that can be worn under a helmet)

-Synthetic/Wool Baselayer (like OR Sequence), Synthetic/Wool Midlayer (like OR Radiant)
+Synthetic/Wool Baselayer Shirt (like Icebreaker Oasis) Synthetic/Wool Midlayer Hoody (like BD Factor)

-Softshell Jacket (like OR Iceline) or Hardshell Jacket (like OR Furio)
+Softshell Jacket (like BD Dawn Patrol) and Hardshell Jacket weather (like BD Recon)

 Beacon w fresh batteries, Shovel, Probe**